NoPlayNoFun/platform-server-quartz-http/README.md

 Schedule HTTP callouts with a given payload through HTTP
 ========================================================

-# To add a job to the queue:
+# To add a job to the queue with callback url:

     POST localhost:8080/scheduler/api
     {